ropensci/excluder/README.md

   exclude_resolution() %>%
   exclude_ip() %>%
   exclude_location()
+#> 2 out of 100 rows were collected as previews.
+It is highly recommended to exclude these rows before further checking.
 #> 2 out of 100 duplicate rows were excluded, leaving 98 rows.
+#> 6 out of 98 rows did not complete the study.
 #> 6 out of 98 duplicate rows were excluded, leaving 92 rows.
+#> 6 out of 92 rows have duplicate IP addresses.
+#> 0 NAs were found in location.
+#> 9 out of 91 rows have duplicate locations.
 #> 9 out of 92 duplicate rows were excluded, leaving 83 rows.
+#> 2 out of 83 rows took less time than the minimum duration of 100 seconds.
 #> 2 out of 83 duplicate rows were excluded, leaving 81 rows.
+#> 4 out of 81 rows have screen resolution width less than 1000 or height less than 0.
 #> 4 out of 81 duplicate rows were excluded, leaving 77 rows.
+#> 2 out of 77 rows have IP addresses outside of US.
 #> 2 out of 77 duplicate rows were excluded, leaving 75 rows.
+#> 1 out of 75 rows had no information on location.
+#> 3 out of 75 rows were located outside of the US.
 #> 4 out of 75 duplicate rows were excluded, leaving 71 rows.
 ```